rjhdby/php-api-skeleton/README.md

     .
     ├── class
     │   ├── core                      # Classes that providing core functionality
     │   │    ├── Config.php           # Providing methods for parse INI-files and retrieve his values
     │   │    ├── Controller.php       # Main class that orchestrating api calls
     │   │    └── MethodInterface.php  # Interface for 'methods' classes
-    │   ├── methods                  # Classes that providing processing api calls │   │    ├── Example.php         # Example of simple api call handler
+    │   ├── methods                   # Classes that providing processing api calls │   │    ├── core
-    │   │    ├── WrongMethod.php     # Mandatory class that used for processing unknown api calls
+    │   │    │    └── WrongMethod.php # Mandatory class that used for processing unknown api calls
+    │   │    ├── example
+    │   │    │    └── Example.php     # Example of simple api call handler
     │   │    └── ...
     │   └── db
     │        └── MyPdoConnection.php  # Template singleton for PDO connection.
 Just for my own purposes. :)
     ├── config
     │   ├── environment.php           # Global project properties
     │   ├── methods.php               # Static mapping for api calls.
 May be deleted if dynamic mapping is used │   └── properties.php            # User defined properties that can be retrieved by Config::get() method ├── test                          # PHPUnit test classes
     │   ├── bootstrap.php             # Bootstrap for PHPUnit
     │   └── ...
     ├── index.php                     # Entry point
     ├── LICENSE.txt                   # License.
 And what you expected?
     ├── README.md                     # This text
     └── ...                           # All other files is used for tests and code quality checks

 ## Setup